-The score for the horse at canter in the Freestyle will be awarded in accordance with the FEI Guidelines for Judges.
+The score for the horse at canter in the Freestyle will be awarded in accordance with the FEI Vaulting Guidelines.
 The score for horse at walk in the freestyle will be determined in accordance with Rule 4.6

 11. RECREATIONAL CLASSES